PataphysicalSociety/soupault.app/site/reference-manual.md

 on every page?

 One option would be to [export the site index to JSON](#exporting-metadata-to-json), generate the sidebar from it, then run soupault again and have your plugin load that generated file.
-That’s workable, but not very convenient.
+That is workable, but not very convenient.

 Since soupault 4.0.0, a two-pass workflow is a built-in feature that you can enable with the new `index.index_first` option.